 According to the logical problem it is impossible for God and evil to co-exist.
 If God exists, then evil cannot exist.
 If evil exists then God cannot exist.
 Since evil exists, it follows that God does not exist.
-The theist does not have to answer why God allows evil; they need only to show that God and evil are not incompatible.
+The theist does not have to answer why God allows evil; they need only to show that the concurrent existence of God and evil are not incompatible.

 The problem with this argument is that there is no inconsistency between God’s existence and evil’s existence.
 There is no explicit contradiction, logically.
 In order to get an implicit contradiction one needs a hidden assumption or assumptions that are necessarily true to produce the contradiction, and no philosopher has been able to come up with such premises.
 Possibly the best premise that has been tried would go as follows:

 “An all-loving God would eliminate every evil and an all-powerful God could eliminate every evil.”
 This assumption is essential to the atheistic argument and must be necessarily true.
 Would an all-loving God eliminate every evil?
 Not necessarily.
 There are times when eliminating an evil would bring about a greater evil or eliminate a greater good that outweighs the evil.
 In such cases even an all-good being would not eliminate the evil.

 eg. 2 – sterilize people to eliminate the pain of childbirth

 Could an all-powerful God eliminate every evil?
 Not necessarily.
 Even an all-powerful God cannot do the logically impossible like create a square circle.
 It is logically impossible to make someone freely do good.
 If God makes them do something, they are not free.
 If they are free, he can’t make them do something.
 So God cannot guarantee that a world of free persons will not commit evil.